steffi-s/RsdBitmask/README.md

 RsdBitmask is a simple class to set flags of bitmasks

-1. Sets or unsets flags.
+1. Sets or unsets bitmask flags.
 1. Checks whether a flag is power of two.

 ## Tests